Recently I’ve heard many small business owners complain about Instagram blocking or suspending their accounts.

 – Obviously, websites are better-structured than Instagram so it’s easier for your customers to find content/product they’re looking for.

-– A website is a great storage space for static content like FAQs, knowledge bases, shipping&delivery info etc. You know, all those questions that customers keep asking over and over again.
+– A website is a great storage space for static content like FAQs, knowledge bases, shipping&delivery info etc. All those questions that customers keep asking over and over again.

 – Website statistics are more transparent and you can measure them with multiple tools of your choice.

-So why would we even have to CHOOSE between Instagram and a website?
+So why would you even have to CHOOSE between Instagram and a website?

 These two should go hand in hand, supporting and complementing each other.

 Think of various use cases where both your Instagram account and your website are involved.
-For example, customers might use your website to find products (because it’s better-structured and you don’t have to filter by annoying hashtags) and then get back to you via direct messages.
+For example, customers might use your website to find products (because it’s better-structured and you don’t have to filter by annoying hashtags) and then reach you via direct messages on social newtorks.